-- Brownies can be kept out, covered at room temperature for a day.
+- Keep the brownies covered at room temperature for a day.
 Beyond a day, keep them in the fridge for a week.

 - Yes!
-Leftovers can be kept in an airtight container in the freezer for up to 4 months.
+Keep leftovers stored in an airtight container in the freezer for up to 4 months.

 - You can use all white sugar, brown sugar or a mixture of the two so long as it equals one cup.
 Basically any granulated sugar sub should work.

 - Low Carb Options: Unfortunately I can’t test many low carb sweeteners because they aren’t easily available to get where I live.
 The low carb options I do get just aren’t very good and often leave strange after tastes.
-That being said, I do think you would be able to successfully use a granulated low carb sugar like swerve or monk fruit.
-Just make sure that the sweetener you use is one that is meant to be used as an exact substitute for granulated sweeteners.
+That being said, I do think you can successfully use a granulated low carb sugar.
+Something like like swerve or monk fruit should work.
+Just make sure that the sweetener is one that can be used as an exact substitute for granulated sweeteners.

 - 3 tablespoons melted coconut oil (40 g)